ismet55555/Logging-For-MATLAB/README.md

 ### Logging Accross Functions
-If you want to use the same logger accross multiple different functions within the same script, you can do as follows:
+If you want to use the same logger accross multiple different functions within the same script, you can do one of the following:
 1. Pass the logger object variable into the function
     ```matlab
     log = logger();